dmp0x7c5/dotfiles/README.md

 My personalized settings can be found in `dotspacemacs/user-config` definition and at the end of the file in `custom-set-variables` section.

 On Mac I'm using this Emacs package: https://emacsformacosx.com/

+## WMs

+I'm using https://github.com/jigish/slate (on Mac) just for fast-switching between apps using defined shortcuts: [.slate](slate)